AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

   GCaMP6s are still fast enough to detect when a group of action potentials occur, even if it is difficult to discern individual action potentials.
-- **Longitudinal recordings**: Because calcium imaging allows experimenters to see the shape of individual neurons, as well as their arrangement with respect to each other and other tissue features (like vasculature), experimenters can measure the activity of the same neurons over multiple days or weeks.
+- **Longitudinal recordings**: Because calcium imaging allows experimenters to see the shape of individual neurons as well as their arrangement with respect to each other and other tissue features (like vasculature), experimenters can measure the activity of the same neurons over multiple days or weeks.
 This can provide insight into how neural activity changes over the course of learning.

 ## Two-photon calcium imaging